Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/01-quick-start-guide.md

 - *Semi-Transparent*: See [Chapter 2.15](#semi-transparent)
 - *Transparency*: See [Chapter 2.15](#semi-transparent)
 - *WIM Spawn at Height*: Default height to spawn the miniature model at.
-- *Player Height (in cm)*: The player's height.
+- *Player Height (in cm)*: The user's height.
 No Exact value required.
-- *WIM Spawn Distance*: Specifies how far away from the player the miniature model should be spawned.
+- *WIM Spawn Distance*: Specifies how far away from the user the miniature model should be spawned.
 - *Detect Arm Length*: See [Chapter 2.3](#experimental-detect-arm-length)
-- *Adapt miniature model Size to Player Height*: Automatically adapt the miniature model's size to the player's height.
+- *Adapt miniature model Size to Player Height*: Automatically adapt the miniature model's size to the user's height.
 The effect will be minimal.
 Also use scale factor.

 \pagebreak